 Eclectic elegance and artistic fun make Jack Rose an energetic spot in the historic Pontchartrain Hotel.
 The restaurant is most notable for Ashley Longshore’s Lil Wayne painting, as well as Cham-bongs and Mile High Pie.
 Their menu includes Creole classics.

-The hip Ace Hotel offers various options for dining, drinking and entertainment.
+The hip Ace Hotel offers various options for dining, drinking, and entertainment.
 Josephine Estelle serves seasonal Italian pastas from James Beard Award-nominated chefs.
 Their large dining room is great for various occasions.
 Also inside the Ace Hotel, Seaworthy is known for their oyster bar and cocktails.
 The restaurant has a cozy, yet buzzing vibe inside a Creole cottage built in 1832.
-Oysters are shucked from the East Coast, West Coast and Gulf Coast.
+Oysters are brought in from the East, West, and Gulf coasts.

 Inside the Hilton Riverside, taste the original charbroiled oysters.
 This seafood hotspot is known for some of the best oysters in the city.
 Dine casually, and you won’t be disappointed.

-Luke is a Creole brasserie that sits in the middle of the Central Business District in the Hilton St. Charles Avenue Hotel.
-From blue crab gratin and shrimp and crab étouffée, to croque-madames and cochon de lait sandwiches, the menu is a combination of European specialties and New Orleans classics.
+Lüke is a Creole brasserie that sits in the middle of the Central Business District in the Hilton St. Charles Avenue Hotel.
+From shrimp étouffée, to pork schnitzel, the menu is a combination of European specialties and New Orleans classics.
 The menu is fantastic breakfast to dinner.
-They’re also well known for their superb oyster selection.
+They’re also well known for their superb raw seafood selection.

 The famous steakhouse originated in New Orleans many years ago.
 Although it is now located in Harrah’s Hotel on Fulton Street, the restaurant remains true to its roots.
 Their happy hour is especially popular downtown.

-Award-winning chefs, John Folse and Rick Tramonto, opened R’evolution inside the Royal Sonesta Hotel and received strong accolades.
-Classic southern dishes are reinterpreted such as the Death by Gumbo and sausage stuffed rabbit.
-Fine wine, caviar and potted meats and terrines add to the elegant meal.
-Try the tasting menu for the whole experience.
+Award-winning Chef John Folse opened Restaurant R’evolution inside the Royal Sonesta Hotel and received strong accolades.
+Classic Southern dishes are reinterpreted such as the Death by Gumbo and blue crab beignets.
+Fine wine, caviar, and potted meats and terrines add to the elegant meal.